khanlab/hippunfold/docs/tutorials/specializedScans.rst

 Specialized scans
 =====================
-This tutorial will cover how HippUnfold can be applied to nonstandard data including ex-vivo scans, super high resolution data (eg. <0.3mm isotropic), non-MRI 3D imaging data, or scans where a corresponding whole-brain T1w image is not available.
+This tutorial will cover how HippUnfold can be applied to non-standard data including ex-vivo scans, super-high resolution data (eg. <0.3mm isotropic), non-MRI 3D imaging data, or scans where a corresponding whole-brain T1w image is not available.

 We will show how the available flags can be adapted for these use-cases with several worked examples.